 There is no elevator to success.
 There is a long ladder, however.

-For every elite athlete who excels in their sport, know that there were hundreds of hours spent in the gym or field honing their craft.
+Every elite athlete who excels in their sport knows that there were hundreds of hours spent in the gym or field honing their craft.

 Mastery of your art is the path to success.